MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-19-what-if-c-did-not-have-pointer-types.md

 }
 ```

 The common explanation is that whenever you pass something as a function call argument in C, the argument is always passed by value.
-What this means is that with `by_value(x);` the value 68 is passed, whereas with `by_pointer(&x);` a value like 0x12345678 is passed.
+What this means is that `by_value(x);` passes the value 68, whereas `by_pointer(&x);` passes a value like 0x12345678.

 So although one might think that `by_pointer(x);` is valid, because C could take the address of `x` here as it can see that the function expects `int *x`, it doesn't do this for you.
 So what'd end up happening is that 68 would be passed as an invalid address, and your program would crash once it tries to dereference it with `*x += 1;` in `by_pointer()`.